grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Our next challenge," said Hemi as she stepped up to the lighted chart, "is how long the batteries will last."

 "Don't think for a fucking second that isn't front of my fucking mind."
 Said Percy.
 "Coupla hours left, at best.
 Then we have to surface.
-And it's daylight now --- barring another storm, we're bright visual _and_ radar targets for those fuckers with the ram.
-They'll be back on us before we can get the fucking ballast tanks pumped fully out."
+And it's daylight now --- barring another storm, we'll be bright targets --- both visual _and_ radar --- for those fuckers with the ram.
+They'll be back on us before we can get the fucking ballast tanks fully emptied."

 "We could wait it out without moving until nightfall.
 We have enough power to keep the lights on at least."

-"I'm worried we haven't put enough distance between us and that crazy fucking sub commander friend of Owen's.
+"I'm worried we haven't put enough distance between us and that crazy fucking sub commander friend of Owen's for that.
 If they find us running on the surface, at least we can try to outrun them.
-If they find us deep with no battery when they come back around on their search circle, we're done for."
+If they find us deep with no battery when they come back around on their next search circle, we're done for."

 "We could use another piece of covering luck like the deep scattering layer."
 Said Hemi.